-Students should work with the faculty advisor and their academic adviser to determine what coursework works best for them to satisfy their 9 credits of electives based on their prior finance coursework, professional experience and career goals.
+Students should work with the program director to determine what coursework works best for them to satisfy their 12 credits of electives based on their prior undergraduate coursework, professional experience and career goals.
+Students may take no more than the 3 credits outside of FIN, ACCT or INSS as a portion of the 12-credit total elective requirement.
+Electives from other areas can be taken with the approval of the program director.